 Xavier will also offer some courses that are 100% remote.
 Xavier is investing in making these courses high-quality and personalized.
-We aim to designate courses that are fully-remote by Wednesday, July 15 (although changes may still be made after that date).
-These courses will be listed in the Schedule of Classes as 100% online, either with or without set meeting times for synchronous instruction.
+These courses are listed in the Schedule of Classes as 100% online, either with or without set meeting times for synchronous instruction.
 To check the course status:

 - Search the course.